Check the right "knot"

 With the dedication of the commune officials, the worries about the commune merger gradually disappeared.
 Mr. Hoang Van Hoc, Doc Vau village, Van Son commune confided: "Commune and village officials often come to our house, sit and talk with the people, and explain very clearly the benefits of the merger.
 Thanks to that, we understand better and trust the government's decision."

-To make the merger process go smoothly, commune and village officials did not hesitate to face difficulties, regularly went to the grassroots, and listened to the people's thoughts and aspirations.
+To make the merger process go smoothly, the commune and village cadres did not hesitate to face difficulties, regularly went to the grassroots, and listened to the people's thoughts and aspirations.
 Secretary of the Party Committee of Hong Lac Commune, Le Minh Son, said that the Party Committee had met, agreed, and assigned tasks to each cadre in the Executive Committee.
-Village officials regularly attended meetings to implement, propagate, and mobilize the people.
+The cadres in charge of the village regularly attended meetings to implement, propagate, and mobilize the people.
 Where the people did not agree, the commune's working group went to the place, to the household, and met each person to explain, propagate, and mobilize the people to gain consensus and high support.

-Mr. Ha Huu Luong, Cay Cham village, Hong Lac commune, excitedly said: up to now, although people still have opinions about handling paperwork after the merger, basically, people in the village all agree with the policy of merging the commune.
+Mr. Ha Huu Luong, Cay Cham village, Hong Lac commune, excitedly said: up to now, although people still have opinions about handling paperwork after the merger, but basically, people in the village all agree with the policy of merging communes.

-“In Doc Vau village, we have more than 120 households, but only 4-5 households expressed their opinion that it was too far to go to the hospital and do administrative procedures, but after persuasion, all the people agreed.
+“In Doc Vau village, we have more than 120 households, but only 4-5 households expressed their opinion that it was too far to go for medical examination and treatment and to do administrative procedures, but after persuading, all the people agreed.
 We and the commune officials explained that the roads have been and are being invested in by the State, the inter-commune roads are convenient, and traveling will be easy,” said Mr. Hoc.

 The process of merging communes in Son Duong was successful thanks to the efforts of all levels, sectors and the solidarity of the people.
 The merger of Hong Son commune is a testament to the importance of being close to the people and understanding the people in state management.
 When officials and people join hands and unite, all difficulties can be overcome.